ShivamJha2436/JavascriptQuestions/JavaScript Questions 5b6ca1fbbafe4341bce0a3314a73db2d.md

 # **20. What’s the difference between let and var?**

 Both let and var are used for variable and method declarations in JavaScript.
 So there isn’t much of a difference between these two besides that while var keyword is scoped by function, the let keyword is scoped by a block.

+# **21. what is async await in JS?**

+It is a function or a method that is used to pass any event at the desired class.